Welcome to indicate’s documentation!

 print(results) # ['Rajesh', 'Gaurav', 'Priya']

-🤖 TensorFlow Backend (Traditional)
+🤖 PyTorch Backend (Traditional)

-# Hindi to English using TensorFlow model
+# Hindi to English using the local PyTorch model

 indicate hindi2english "राजशेखर चिंतालपति"

-# Output: rajashekar chintalapati
+# Output: rajshekhar chintapalati

 # From file